 We think it is important to have a Barn Owl Ambassador because of their declining population.
 In spite of all the challenges facing wildlife in our increasingly human world, most raptors are thriving.
 Some, like the barred owl, are expanding into new territories.
 But barn owls are struggling.
-These shy birds of open grasslands, meadows, and pastures have lost much or their hunting and nesting habitat to development, industrial farming, and reforestation.
+These shy birds of open grasslands, meadows, and pastures have lost much of their hunting and nesting habitat to development, industrial farming, and reforestation.
 Olive will help us spread the word about restoring and preserving this valuable habitat - not just for barn owls but for all wildlife that depends on grasslands.

 American Barn Owl (Tyto furcata?)

 Olive came to the Secret Garden in the summer of 2023.
-Unlike our other birds, Olive was bred in captivity to be a Wildlife Ambassador for her species.
+Unlike our other birds, Olive was bred in captivity to be a falconry bird and a Wildlife Ambassador for her species.
 We prefer to give homes to birds that have recovered from injuries and are healthy but can't be released to the wild because of a permanent disability.
 But the barn owl population is in decline due to loss of hunting and nesting habitat.
 That, combined with their reclusive nature, means that few are found - injured or healthy.
 So, we looked for a captive bred owl and found Olive!
 Olive is about 3 years old.
 That sounds young, but in the wild a barn owl's lifespan in only 2 to 3 years.
 That makes Olive a lucky owl.
 In captivity, barn owls have been known to live well into their teens and even to almost 20.
 Because Olive is imprinted on humans, she can never be released to the wild.
 She simply would not know how to be a barn owl.
 She thinks she's one of us!

 Olive